 MISO's transmission planning responsibilities include the monitoring of previously approved MTEP Appendix A projects.
 MISO surveys all Transmission Owners and Selected Developers on a quarterly basis to determine the progress of each project.
 Since 2006, these status updates are reported to the MISO Board of Directors and posted to the MISO MTEP Studies web page.
-This report provides the status of MTEP15 Appendix A projects as of Quarter 1, 2016, and elaborates on the status of the Multi-Value Projects (MVP) approved in MTEP11.
+This report provides the status of MTEP15 Appendix A projects as of Quarter 1, 2016, and elaborates on the status of the MILVPI approved in MTEP11.

-MISO transmission planning responsibilities include monitoring progress and the implementation of previously approved MTEP Appendix A projects
+planning responsibilities include monitoring progress and the implementation of previously approved MTEP Appendix A projects transmission projects have been approved.

-Since the first MTEP report in 2003, a total of \$25.6 billion in transmission projects have been approved.
 Of this approved investment, \$12.9 billion have been constructed; \$2.1 billion has been withdrawn; and the remaining \$10.6 billion is in various stages of design, planning or construction through the third quarter of 2016.